Back to notes

 Why Mornings Matter

-Research shows that our cortisol levels naturally peak in the morning, making it an ideal time to set positive intentions and establish a calm baseline for the day.
+Research shows that cortisol — the body's main stress hormone — follows a daily rhythm that peaks in the early morning, shortly after we wake (the cortisol awakening response), making the morning an ideal time to set positive intentions and establish a calm baseline for the day.
 A mindful morning routine can:

 • Reduce anxiety and stress throughout the day